 These amazingly robust, top quality PCB's are made at factories with high standards of environmental care and employee welfare, I'm a fool for spending so much on these, enjoy it while it lasts!

-All PCB's have been rebranded at Olivier's request, tech support is not available from Mutable Instruments or the MI forum.
-Please contact me instead.
+All PCB's have been rebranded at Olivier's request, tech support is not available from Mutable Instruments, please contact me instead.

 If you're not completely satisfied, You can return these PCB's for any reason within 14 days of purchase for a full refund.